-In the interests of bringing the fine season of Spring on with a rush — after all we’re already a few days into April — I’ve decided that this classic Salade Lyonnaise recipe should be a message to the weather gods – and our Weekend Eggs recipe from Céret, where we’ve settled into for two weeks.
+In the interests of bringing the fine season of spring on with a rush (after all, we’re already a few days into April) I’ve decided that this classic salade Lyonnaise recipe should be a message to the weather gods – and our Weekend Eggs recipe from Céret, where we’ve settled into for two weeks.

 It’s asparagus season, so asparagus is particularly fine here at the moment, big and bright green.
-But the asparagus and poached eggs breakfast dish I like to make with asparagus is served with parmesan cheese – not very French or Catalan, but it does involve poached eggs, which I have not tackled on our Grand Tour yet.
+But the asparagus and poached eggs breakfast dish I like to make comes with pancetta and parmesan cheese – not very French or Catalan.
+But it does involve poached eggs, which I have not tackled on our global grand tour yet.

-What I also noticed at the markets was lots of great frisée, curly lettuce.
-It has a slightly bitter, peppery taste, which is why it’s often mixed with other types of lettuce, and it brings something crunchy to the lettuce mix of a sald.
-But frisée on its own is great with poached eggs and is a super Spring dish.
+What I also noticed at the markets was lots of great frisée, a curly lettuce.
+It has a slightly bitter, peppery taste, which is why it’s often mixed with other types of lettuce, and it brings something crunchy to the lettuce mix of a salad.

-Salade Lyonnaise was my solution for bringing the two ingredients of eggs and frisée lettuce together, and while the dish is not from around this part of France (it’s from Lyon, of course), the ingredients to make it are all superb here.
+Salade Lyonnaise was my solution for bringing the two ingredients of eggs and frisée lettuce together, and while this latest Weekend Eggs dish is not from around this part of France (it’s from Lyon, of course), the ingredients to make it are all superb here.
 Just don’t tell the locals until after I’ve left the region!

 The other factor in choosing this dish was the pork – poitrine salée.
 This pork belly is phenomenal here in this part of France and is an essential ingredient in French cooking more generally, remembering the motto ‘fat is flavour’.

-- 4 large, fresh eggs (the fresher the better for poaching)
+- 4 large fresh eggs - fresher the better for poaching

 - 3 parts extra virgin olive oil

-- In a saucepan over high heat bring a couple of inches of water to the boil – you should have small bubbles rather than a rolling boil.
+- In a saucepan over high heat bring a few centimetres of water to the boil – you want small bubbles rather than a rolling boil.

 - Heat a non-stick pan to medium heat and add the butter and olive oil.

-- Add the baguette slices and cook each side until golden brown.
+- Add the baguette slices and fry each side until golden brown.

 - Remove the baguette slices and add the bacon to the pan.
 Cook until crisp.

-- If you’re a pork lover (and not on a diet – these two things may be mutually exclusive), set the rendered pork fat aside to add to the vinaigrette.
+- If you’re a pork lover (and not on a diet – these two things may be mutually exclusive), set the rendered pork fat aside to add to the salad dressing.
 It’s delicious!

 - To poach the eggs, break each egg into a small tea-cup and gently immerse the cup into the water allowing the water to start cooking the egg in the cup.
 Then gently release the egg into the water.
 Start a timer for two minutes.